 It was also around this the time that I noticed eating carbohydrates had a significant effect on my blood sugar levels – carbohydrates such as wheat, potatoes, oats and rice.
 So I decided to experiment with alternatives – not only in my daily meals but with the ingredients I used for sweet treats too.

 Rising to the challenge of making healthier cakes, without the two principle ingredients normally used – refined sugar and white flour - that were still appealing to eat, stoked my enthusiasm for baking even more.

 This new chapter of cake baking hasn’t all been a glorious success.
 I’ve had to stoically chomp my way through a few stodgy sponges and one or two creations in the early days had to go straight in the bin.
 But now, I’m happy to say, I’ve a growing resource of pretty-damned-delicious cake, pud and biscuit recipes that I’m moved to share with you and spread the love.
 Some I’ve invented, some have been shared with me by friends, others I’ve adapted from recipes I’ve found.
 It’s my hope that they will inspire and titillate you.
 That they will get you reaching for your pinny.
-And that they’ll demonstrate to you in a practical way that life free from refined sugar can still be delicious, relatively easy and wholly sustainable.
+And that they’ll demonstrate to you in a practical way that life free from refined sugar and overly sugary natural alternatives, can still be delicious, relatively easy and wholly sustainable.